rubenrua/Notes/dev_notes.md

 A goal is a dream with a deadline.
 — Napoleon Hill

+Work expands so as to fill the time available for its completion — Parkinson's law

 Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
 Now they have two problems — Jamie Zawinski, on comp.lang.emacs [*]